 I quickly accelerated in my practice but faced a severe injury.
-Tending to my knee, I used to go up to the finishing room (a room only meant for the closing series) to practice an improv of back bending.
-Students wondered who taught me but it was spontaneous.
-Ironically, it was my injury that led to formal training of back bending.
-I studied yoga back bending, the scriptures and other many yogic techniques with breath control over a 12-year span in Mysore.
+Tending to my knee, I used to go to the finishing room (a room only meant for the closing series) to practice back bending.
+Students used to wonder who taught me, but it was spontaneous.
+Ironically, it was my injury that led to more formal training of back bending.
+I studied back bending, the scriptures and many yogic techniques including breath control for well over a decade.

 True to life, however, the path is not straight, with an inherent end to all things.
 I eventually left my former teacher and including Ashtanga Yoga.
 Fast forward a few years later and after a miscarriage at 10 weeks in 2011 and giving birth in 2013, my practice changed again.
 I meet with and began studying under Yogacharya Vinay Kumar; the founder and teacher of Prana Vashya.

 Looking back, the teacher I had and the practice was no longer sustainable.
 I had to step back to move forward and sought out formal studies of meditation.
 After a chance meeting with Swami Veda Bharati in 2009, I underwent silent retreats at the Sadhaka Grama Dyhana ashram in Rishikesh and received initiation with a personal mantra.
 My self-seeking also lead me to teachers such as Dipa in Kolkata (the daughter of the late Dipa Ma) and to meeting Shri BNS Iyengar in Mysore.
 I had heard about Guruji when I first began studying in Mysore.
 He was understood as being a true, great philosopher and it was said, “If you want to meet God,” then go to Guruji.
 I have since received the direct teachings of pranayama and philosophy under his guiding light.

 Becoming a mother is, however, the greatest change to my practice and life.
 What was once a very competitive, intense and personal practice grew into a more measured and balanced one.